nopSolutions/nopCommerce-Docs/user-guide/configuring/settingup/shipping/providers/manual/methods.md

 A store owner can define required shipping methods in the shipping by weight section.

-To manage shipping methods, go to **Configuration → Shipping → Shipping Providers → click Configure** beside Shipping by weight.
+To manage shipping methods, go to **Configuration → Shipping → Shipping Providers → click Configure** Manual (Fixed or By Weight and By Total).

 ![Formula](_static/methods/methods-formula-rates.png)

-Click Manage shipping methods, the **Shipping methods window is displayed**:
+Click **Manage shipping methods**, the Shipping methods window is displayed:

 ![Methods](_static/methods/methods.png)